Saladin was a Muslim military leader who led the Muslim armies in the Crusades during the 12th century.

 He then allowed a large Jewish settlement near the city to resettle inside the city’s boundaries.

-Saladin died of natural causes in 1193 in Damascus, bequeathing most of his wealth to his subjects and his vast realm to his family.
+The great Muslim leader died of natural causes in 1193 in Damascus, bequeathing most of his wealth to his subjects and his vast realm to his family.